queenisabaer/isbaner-vineyard/README.md

 - **Contact Page**

 The contact page contains two areas.
 The first offers a contact form that users can complete to get in touch with the owners of the vineyard.
 The user is asked to enter their first name, last name and e-mail address when sending a message.
 This information is mandatory.
 After submitting the form, a new tab with the results are displayed.
 Currently it shows the formdump.codeinstitute.net page with the determined form data.
+Unfortunately, the Code Institute formdumb is not designed to display multiple entries in checkboxes, which is why only the first one is displayed as value.
 ![Contact fieldset](documentation/readme/contact-fieldset.png)<br>
 The second area provides directions to the vineyard.
 Both images are screenshots from google as in germany it is not permitted to use the interactive google map due to data security concerns.
 However, clicking on the images takes the user to the Google Maps page in a new tab.
 ![Find us fieldset](documentation/readme/find-us-fieldset.png)